Noninvertible Symmetry-Resolved Affleck-Ludwig-Cardy Formula and Entanglement Entropy from the Boundary Tube Algebra: Introduction

-In a companion paper \cite{GTA1}, we systematically explore the representation theory of non-invertible symmetries in the presence of boundaries and interfaces, develop the formalism used in this work in more depth, and highlight different applications.
+In a companion paper \cite{Choi:2024tri}, we systematically explore the representation theory of noninvertible symmetries in the presence of boundaries and interfaces, develop the formalism used in this work in more depth, and highlight different applications.

-We note that this Letter is not the first work attempting to find a non-invertible symmetry-resolved ALC formula.
-The universal high-T limit of \eqref{eq:SRInterval}, and its application to SREE, was first treated in \cite{Saura-Bastida:2024yye} in the context of diagonal rational conformal field theories with non-invertible Verlinde line symmetries.
+We note that this Letter is not the first work attempting to find a noninvertible symmetry-resolved ALC formula \footnote{We thank Javier Mag\'{a}n for bringing \cite{Benedetti:2024dku} to our attention, in which the authors study the noninvertible symmetry resolution of certain entanglement measures using methods from algebraic quantum field theory.}.
+The universal high-$T$ limit of \eqref{eq:SRInterval}, and its application to SREE, was first treated in \cite{Saura-Bastida:2024yye} in the context of diagonal rational conformal field theories with noninvertible Verlinde line symmetries.
 However, our results do not agree with those reported in \cite{Saura-Bastida:2024yye}.
-We offer a potential explanation for the discrepancy towards the end of the Letter.
+We offer a potential explanation for the discrepancy.